irlgabriel/covid-19-tracker/README.md

 #### -

 ### TO-DO
-#### - Re-think the main layout - I want to give it more of a mobile look.
+#### - Re-think the main layout - I want to give it more of a mobile look. [ I think I give up on this one for now]
 #### - Maybe give users more options for data querying, like seeing charts just for a specific timeline.
 #### - Add better (error?) feedback.
 Right now if a bad response comes back from the server I just show a "Invalid country name" alert, which is not as horrible as it sounds REALLY, because so far that was the case every time a bad response was sent.
+[DONE - I get a list of valid countries from the 2nd covid api and check the form input against them for a match before trying to fetch data.]
 #### - Add loading animations while querying data and some toasts notifications afterwards.
+[1/2 DONE - just needs toasts now.]